 WEL notes that violence against women is at last being recognised.
-Violence in the home includes violence against the elderly as well as domestic violence and also the murder of young children, often following divorce or separation in rural and urban communities.
-In 2018, the Australian Institute of Health and Safety reports that one in six Australian women have experienced violence from an intimate partner, and two out of five women experiencing head injuries have permanent brain injury.
+Violence in the home includes violence against the elderly as well as domestic violence and also the murder of young children, often following divorce or separation.
+In 2018, the Australian Institute of Health and Safety reports that one in six Australian women has experienced violence from an intimate partner, and two out of five women experiencing head injuries have permanent brain injury.
 Two women are murdered every week in Australia.
 All men must take responsibility for the actions of other men and not look the other way, calling it a “domestic”, otherwise they are colluding in a very common crime.
 We mourn the murder of Eurydice Dixon.

 June 2014.
-The Victorian Government plans to abolish the Defensive Homicide law of 2005, stating that it has not worked as intended to protect women who kill abusive partners.
+The Victorian Government plans to abolish the Defensive Homicide law, stating that it has not worked as intended to protect women who kill abusive partners.
 Instead, men have been using the law to escape murder convictions when they kill other men.
-The Domestic Violence Research Centre Victoria (dvrcv.org.au) and the Victorian Women’s Trust (vwt.org.au) explain how the homicide laws need to consider violence against women when changing the law.
+The Domestic Violence Research Centre Victoria (dvrcv.org.au) and Victorian Women’s Trust (vwt.org.au) explain how the homicide laws must consider violence against women when changing the law.

-Clare’s Law ‘right to ask’ pilot under way in Wiltshire, UK, 2012.
-A year-long pilot giving people the right to ask police if their partner has a history of domestic violence has begun in Wiltshire.
+Clare’s Law ‘right to ask’ pilot in Wiltshire, UK, 2012.
+A year-long pilot giving people the right to ask police if their partner has a history of domestic violence has begun.
 If police find the person they are checking has a violent past they can arrange support for the partner.

 Mary Woolridge, former Victorian Minister for Mental Health, Women’s Affairs and Community Services, realeased the Victorian Coalition Action Plan on Domestic Violence in 2012.
-Click here to read the media release about the new plan.
+Click for the media release.

-The Australian reports that Western Australia will soon introduce some of the country’s toughest laws against domestic violence, requiring a “presumption of imprisonment” for offenders who breach violence restraining orders three times.
+The Australian reports that Western Australia will introduce laws against domestic violence, requiring a “presumption of imprisonment” for offenders who breach violence restraining orders three times.

 Violence in Aboriginal communities is at last being recognised as criminal and not part of any cultural tradition.
 CLICK on “Rights of indigenous women and children must come first“.

 The Federal Government is moving to reduce violence against women.
-In November 2014, the Prime Minister spoke out in support of White Ribbon Day, denouncing violence against women.
-Read the statements by the former Hon.
-Tanya Plibersek MP, about CEDAW, the United Nations Convention on the Elimination of all forms of Discrimination against Women, the National Council Report on Violence.
-CLICK here to read the draft submission to the National Council on Violence by WEL Australia, in response to the Council’s request for community input.
+In 2014, the Prime Minister spoke in support of White Ribbon Day, denouncing violence against women.
+Read statements by Hon.
+Tanya Plibersek about CEDAW, the U.N.
+Convention on the Elimination of all forms of Discrimination against Women, and the National Council Report on Violence.
+And CLICK here for the draft submission to the National Council on Violence by WEL Australia, in response to the Council’s request for community input.

 Visit the Australian Law Reform Commission at www.alrc.gov.au.
 WEL Victoria made a submission and supports the campaign for Family Violence Reform.
 WEL is particularly concerned that most women and children should not have to leave their homes.
 CLICK here for more information.